 Deliveries will only be received if it is safe to do so, and drivers will be requested to stay in their vehicles wherever possible.
 If drivers must exit their vehicles, they will be asked to wash or sanitise their hands before handling any materials.
 Non-essential visitors to site will not be permitted.

-Our Sales Offices and Show Homes will reopen on Saturday 16th May on an appointment-only basis.
+Our Sales Offices and Show Homes are open on an appointment-only basis.

 When making an appointment, visitors will be asked if they or anyone in their family group has or has had COVID-19, is currently experiencing any symptoms, is shielding or at risk.
 We will also ask about your home requirements so we have a clear idea of what you are looking for and can provide any helpful information in advance, so that you get the most out of your visit.

 Home tours and site visits will be conducted with the following precautions in place:

 Only one visitor/couple/family group permitted at any one time, with a maximum of five visitors in any group

 Any unannounced visitors will be asked to wait until the previous visitors have left

 Unaccompanied viewings (i.e. in which the Sales Advisor waits outside) available on request

 Details of all visitors taken to enable contact tracing to take place if needed; and visitors to asked to inform us if they or anyone in their family group subsequently develop symptoms

 Visitors to download the NHS COVID-19 Track and Trace app prior to their visit, and to check in by scanning the QR code upon their arrival to site